jrouwe/JoltPhysics/Docs/Architecture.md

 Note that there are still some restrictions:

 * You cannot read from / write to bodies or constraints while PhysicsSystem::Update is running.
 As soon as the Update starts, all body / constraint mutexes are locked.
-* Collision callbacks (see ContactListener) are called from within the PhysicsSystem::Update call from multiple threads.
+* Collision callbacks (see ContactListener, SoftBodyContactListener) are called from within the PhysicsSystem::Update call from multiple threads.
 You can only read the body data during a callback.
 * Activation callbacks (see BodyActivationListener) are called in the same way.
 Again you should only read the body during the callback and not make any modifications.
 * Step callbacks (see PhysicsStepListener) are also called from PhysicsSystem::Update from multiple threads.
 You're responsible for making sure that there are no race conditions.
 In a step listener you can read/write bodies or constraints but you cannot add/remove them.